Subaru-PFS/drp_doc/simulatorUser/installation.rst

 and requires a number of python modules which must be installed prior to using the Simulator.
 We recommend `Using Docker`_ because this eliminates build problems and greatly simplifies user support through everyone sharing the same environment.
 The alternative is to do a `Manual Installation`_.

 .. _Python: https://www.python.org

-We recommend *not* using the pipeline in the same environment as the Simulator, as the presence of the large Simulator package, drp_instdata, in the environment causes long delays when the pipeline checks the versions of packages.
+We recommend *not* using the pipeline in the same environment as the Simulator, as the presence of the large Simulator package, drp_instdata,in the environment causes long delays when the pipeline checks the versions of packages.
 Use a separate terminal (or ``screen``) for maximum efficiency.